simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __PRODCO__
 _Mandatory parameter: Production Line ID_
 Allows you to place a new Production order.
 Select a Primary Output from the dropdown menu, set an order size and queue your order.
 If your order requires input materials (as shown at the bottom), make sure they are available first.
 Accessible via the “New Order” button in a PROD window.

+__HQ__
+_No possible parameter_
+Shows you which of your bases currently is your company headquarters and allows you to relocate your headquarters to another base for different [faction bonuses](../headquarters).
+You can also upgrade your headquarters here to unlock additional base permits and production queue slots.

 ## Social commands